moodmant/launchcode-java-class/pset2b/src/README.md

 When it comes to testing this portion of the program, be careful: good design states that retrieving input should be kept separate and isolated from the rest of the program.
 We want to be able to simulate user input in our tests by provided the appropriate values through method calls.
 We do **not** want to have to sit and type in a bunch of answers to questions just to test our code!

 For this problem set, you know that you have a good design if your Quiz class is fairly short.
-Remember that each of the Questions should be responsible for displaying themselves and checking the answers, so the Quiz class merely needs to utilize this functionality!
+Remember that each of the Question should be responsible for displaying themselves and checking the answers, so the Quiz class merely needs to utilize this functionality!

 When you are finished, make sure that all of your unit tests pass, commit and push your code, and notify an instructor.